PuddingNight/Shadows_of_Hushan_Hospital/README.md

 ## The Haunting Background
 The game was developed in two days (which turned into a week) using Python and just the time and random librairies.

 The code may be considered messy, but it was created as a personal challenge to produce a functioning game in a timely manner without external help or research.
-It serves as a testament to the power of creativity and resourcefulness.
-Despite its less-than-ideal structure, the code effectively brings the game to life, allowing players to immerse themselves in a chilling world.
+Despite its less-than-ideal structure, the code effectively brings the game to life.

-Explore the hospital, uncover its secrets, and discover the truth behind the Shadows of Hushan Hospital.

 ## How to play :

-1. **Installation:**
+### 1. **Installation:**

 * Ensure you have Python installed on your computer.
 If not, download and install Python from the official website.
 * Clone or download the Shadows of Hushan Hospital repository from GitHub to your local machine.